Double Brown

-In 2009 DB Breweries controversially reduced the iconic "20 box" to 18 cans whilst holding the price constant.
+In 2009, DB Breweries controversially reduced the iconic "20 box" to 18 cans whilst holding the price constant.

-New Zealand band Missing Teeth recorded a song named "Double Brown" as an homage to the brew.
+New Zealand band Missing Teeth recorded a song named "Double Brown" as a homage to the brew.

 Double Brown is featured in the Lee Tamahori film Once Were Warriors, where bottles can be seen throughout the film.
 It can also be seen in the 2012 film Two Little Boys.